-The Community Scorecard (CSC) methodology is flexible and can be applied in various settings.
+The CSC methodology is flexible and can be applied in various settings.
 Still, effective implementation of the CSC can be undermined if certain core principles and features of the methodology are not followed.
 Here are considerations for first-timers to the CSC process, based on lessons of experience.

 Effective implementation of the CSC process requires at least some level of initial buy-in and willingness to participate on the part of the company, service providers, relevant external actors, as well as community members.

 Achieving impact and building trust will depend on having a real and demonstrated commitment to following up on CSC findings.
 Don’t move forward with a CSC unless you are prepared to take the findings seriously and take action on the collectively agreed priority recommendations for improvement.

 The success of the CSC process depends on the willingness of all stakeholders, including the company, to share information, engage in dialogue, and follow-up on agreed actions.
 Is your company ready for a CSC?START READINESS ASSESSMENT

 CSCs generate useful data, but because criteria are not standardized and assessments are subjective, data from different community scorecards are not necessarily designed for purposes of aggregation or comparison.
 Even if the same service is assessed year after year, CSC indicators are designed to be dynamic, so they may change over time.
 Trends in overall satisfaction, even if based on a different set of indicators, can still be tracked, but the comparison is not perfect.